The Chair of Unity Octave ("Unity Week") starts on Wednesday January 18 and ends on Wednesday January 25.

 Ad lib, during the Octave: one 2cl Vot M For the Unity of the Church.
 Cr (on Sunday only), Common Pref (pref Trin on Sunday).
 P[urple]

-My own suggestion would be to start the Octave with a (perfectly legal) Votive Mass of the Chair of S Peter on January 18 (Mass as on February 22 except that the Alleluia is said) and to conclude with the Mass for S Paul on January 25.
-It was the idea of linking up the two Apostles which gave rise to the Octave.
+My own practice is to start the Octave with a (perfectly legal) Votive Mass of the Chair of S Peter on January 18 (Mass as on February 22 except that the Alleluia is said; the colour is white) and to conclude with the Mass for S Paul on January 25.
+It was the idea of linking up the two Roman Apostles which gave rise to the Octave.

-Alleluia for the Chair of S Peter: Alleluia, alleluia.
+Alleluia for the Chair of S Peter outside Lent and Septuagesima: Alleluia, alleluia.
 Tu es Petrus, et super hanc petram aedificabo ecclesiam meam.
 Alleluia.

-I have thought it worth while providing this information because I do not think it is in the available Extraordinary Form ORDOs in English or French.
+I have thought it worth while providing this information because I do not think it is in the available Authentic Use ORDOs in Latin, English or French.

 The same Mass for Unity, of course, is provided for use in Liturgical English in the Ordinariates.
 The rubrics make clear that it can be said on any day except Solemnities, the Sundays of Advent, Lent, and Easter, All Souls, Ash Wednesday, Ember Days, Rogation Days, weekdays of Holy Week and of the Easter and Pentecost Octaves.
 Such votives ARE allowed BUT ONLY FOR "a real necessity or pastoral advantage" on Obligatory Memorials and the weekdays of Advent, Christmastide, Lent, and Eastertide.
 Pretty permissive, eh?